What is sexting?

 Talking with teenagers about sexting: why it’s important

 Young people want to be able to talk openly and honestly with their parents about sexting.
-And talking with your child is one of the best ways to teach him about what images are inappropriate and what to do if he sees them.
-It’s also a good way to help him understand the risks of sexting.
+And talking with your child is the best way to help him learn about:

 Here are some questions that can get a conversation going:

 - Do you know people at school who’ve sent or received a nude or a sexy selfie?

 - Do they do it for fun or to flirt?

 - Was it their idea to send the photo, or did someone persuade them to?